This article describes how to use Actual Installer to install 32-bit or 64-bit programs on 64-bit Windows operating systems.

 HKEY_LOCAL_MACHINE\SOFTWARE will direct to HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node

 If you use full path "C:\Windows\System32" (no variables) for installing files in Windws\System folder on 64-bit Windows (and the option "64-bit only" is not selected ), it will automatically be redirected to "C:\Windows\SysWOW64", because of the Windows subsystem WoW64 (Windows 32-bit on Windows 64-bit).
-More information about this system is described here.
+Please read more information at https://en.wikipedia.org/wiki/WoW64.

 To access this 64-bit folder "C:\Windows\System32" from a 32-bit application, with the option "64-bit only" unselected, the following path should be used, instead of C:\Windows\System32: